 The Fujifilm X-T30 is a stylish APS-C mirrorless camera that is capable of taking gorgeous photos with minimal editing.
 Lifestyle bloggers will find its 20 FPS maximum burst rate helpful in taking dynamic natural-looking photos.
-It can also shoot oversampled 4K vdeo at up to 30 FPS, a level that is sufficient for most bloggers.
+It can also shoot oversampled 4K video quality at up to 30 FPS, a level that is sufficient for most bloggers.

 Meet the smallest blogger camera on the list: Sony CyberShot RX100 VII.
 Measuring at 302 grams or 0.67 lbs, the Sony CyberShot RX100 VII is a point-and-shoot camera that will fit in your pocket.

 Equipped with a high-quality 24-200mm f/2.8-4.5 lens, the camera is equipped for wide-angle shots and telephoto shots.
 Its superb real-time tracking autofocus system ensures that you don’t take another out-of-focus image again, even if you are a beginner.
-It also has a decent image stabilization system to assist you even further.
+It also has a decent image stabilization system to assist you even further

 With a 180-degree tilting screen and extreme portability, the Sony CyberShot RX100 VII is the perfect camera for vloggers and bloggers who take lots of selfies.
 Its video performance is far from lackluster, as it is capable of recording oversampled 4K video at up to 30 FPS.
 There is also a mic socket to enhance its audio capability.

 However, the lack of a built-in ND filter limits creative control when creating videos, especially when you have a built-in lens that cannot be changed.
-Its 1″ sensor size, though very powerful for its size, cannot compare to cameras with better sensors when it comes to low-light situations.
+Its 1″ sensor size, though very powerful for its size, cannot compare to cameras for blogging with better sensors when it comes to low-light situations.

 But what we need to remember is that the Sony CyberShot RX100 VII is a point-and-shoot camera aimed at beginners.
 The fact that it has such an amazing autofocus system, 4K video capability, image stabilization, and a superb lens makes it an absolute powerhouse.

 Though one of the smallest cameras for blogging, the Sony Cybershot RX100 VII packs a punch.
-Its incredible autofocus system, image stabilization, 180-degree tilting screen, and 4k video capabilities make it a worthy consideration among the sea of blogging cameras.
+Its incredible autofocus system, image stabilization, 180-degree tilting screen, and 4k video capability make it a worthy consideration among the sea of blogging cameras.
 The only downside is its 1″ sensor, which can hold you back in low-light situations.

-The Canon EOS 6D Mark II is a lightweight full-frame camera designed to give its user superb image quality.
+The Canon EOS 6D Mark II is a lightweight full-frame camera designed to give its users superb image quality.
 Built inside this 765 g (1.69 lb) body is an effective dual pixel autofocus system and a 26 MP sensor with excellent low-light performance.

 It has a fully articulated touchscreen, built-in WiFI, and GPS capability, perfect for food bloggers that do food vlogs.
 This camera doesn’t record in 4K, but its 1080p recording at 60 FPS is usable for small projects.

 Besides the excellent autofocus system and great sensor, what makes the Canon EOS 6D Mark II an excellent camera for food bloggers is its trademark colors.
-“Canon colors” are known to be vibrant and vivid, so your food images will “pop”.od
+“Canon colors” are known to be vibrant and vivid, so your food images will “pop”.